A Self-Evolving Framework for Efficient Terminal Agents via Observational Context Compression

 \subsection{Convergence Metric Validation}

-We propose a convergence metric, \emph{Retention}, to determine whether self-evolution has converged.
-To verify its effectiveness, we use the sliding standard deviation of task accuracy to characterize the actual performance stability.
-Detailed computation procedures for this sliding standard deviation are provided in Appendix~\ref{metrics_details}.
+We propose a convergence metric, \emph{Retention}, to determine whether the self-evolution process has converged.
+To assess its effectiveness, we use the sliding standard deviation of task accuracy as an empirical measure of performance stability.
+The detailed computation procedure for the sliding standard deviation is provided in Appendix~\ref{metrics_details}.

-As shown in Fig.~\ref{fig:convergence}, on TB~2.0, the sliding standard deviation decreases significantly once convergence is detected by \emph{Retention}.
-For all three models, it drops from above 2.0 before convergence to around 1.0 afterward, demonstrating that \emph{Retention} reliably indicates the convergence of self-evolution.
+As shown in Fig.~\ref{fig:convergence}, on TB~2.0, the sliding standard deviation decreases substantially once convergence is detected by \emph{Retention}.
+Across all three models, it drops from above 2.0 before convergence to around 1.0 afterward, indicating that \emph{Retention} provides a reliable signal of convergence in the self-evolution process.